 Focused Skateboard Woodworks offers custom solutions for architects and interior designers.
+The possibilities of our recycled skateboard material are endless.
+Please feel free to contact us any time with questions.
 Here’s an overview of recently finished projects.

 In collaboration with Scott Edwards Architecture (Portland USA) we constructed a 12 meter long DecksTop bartop for Golden Road Brewing (Los Angeles USA).
 The bartop was constructed from over 400 recycled skateboards and is now located at the new Golden Road Pub in Anaheim right across the Angels stadium.
 A special feauture of the bartop is the rainnbow waterfall drop to the lower bar segment.

 Photo’s on the courtesy of Golden Road Brewing.

 In collaboration with Stielman Koffiebranders we developed 25 limited edition coffee tampers, made from recycled skateboards.
 The perfect gift for all those rolling barista’s out there.
 The tamper is equipped with a 58.5 mm stainless steel base for a perfect fit in a portafilter.
 With this unique coffee tamper you will not only be making good coffee, but also look good making it.
 Stielman Koffiebranders is a local coffee brand, well known for their high quality and durable coffee.
 It is based in the popular Fenix Food Factory in Rotterdam.
 A place where entrepreneurs display their craftsmanship, offering the best locally crafted foods and drinks.
 The tamper is available at the Stielman Koffiebranders online store.

 Chrometoaster, Wellington New Zealand